computations/root_digger/docs/README.md

 ```
 Application Options:
 --msa [FILE]
      File containing the alignment.
 --tree [FILE]
      File containing the tree, with branch lengths.
 --partition [FILE]
      Optional file containing the partition specification.
      Format is the same as RAxML-NG partition file.
+--prefix [STRING]
+     Prefix for the output files.
 --exhaustive
      Enable exhaustive mode.
 This will attempt to root a tree
      at every branch, and then report the results using LWR.
 --early-stop
      Enable early stopping.
 This will cause cause the search
      to terminate when the root placement is sufficently
      close for 2 consecutive iterations.
 How close they need
-           to be is controled by brtol.
+     to be can be controled by brtol.
 Is enabled by default for
      search mode and disabled by default for exhaustive mode.
 --no-early-stop
      Force disable early stop.
 --seed [NUMBER]
      Random seed to use.
 Optional
 --rate-cats [NUMBER]
      Number of rate categories to use for the model.
 Default
      is 1.
 --invariant-sites
      Enable invariant sites.
 Default is off.
 --min-roots [NUMBER]
      Minimum number of roots to start from.
 Optional,
      Default is 1.
 --root-ratio [NUMBER]
      Proportion of potential starting roots to attempt
      Default is 0.01
 --atol [NUMBER]
      Root optmization stopping tolerance.
 Increase this to
      improve results.Default is 1e-4
 --brtol [NUMBER]
      When early stop mode is enabled, this controls the
      distance required to trigger.
 Default is 1e-12
 --bfgstol [NUMBER]
      Tolerance for the BFGS steps.
 Default is 1e-7
 --factor [NUMBER]
      Factor for the BFGS steps.
+Default is 1e2
+--initial-root-strategy {random, midpoint, modified-mad}
+     The strategy to pick the initial branches for rooting.
+     Random is the default, and simply picks the branches at
+     random.
+Midpoint uses the midpoint and similar branches to
+     start.
+Modified MAD will use a modified version of mad to
+     pick the starting branches.
+This can actually drive the
+     so care should be taken when selecting this option.
-Default is 1e4
+     Default is random
 --threads [NUMBER]
      Number of threads to use
 --silent
      Suppress output except for the final tree
 --verbose
      Increase the verbosity level.
 Can be repeated to
      level further.
+--clean
+     Clean the checkpoint file and exit.
+Normally, this should
+     not be needed, but occasionally cleaining on a multi-node
+     system can take a lot of time.
+In that case, use this flag
+     on a single node, which will make RootDigger clean the
+     checkpoint file so that the job can be run quickly on
+     multi-node systems.
 ```

 # Docker file